Eigenvalue falls in thin broken quantum strips

 where $\coth$ stands for the hyperbolic cotangent.
 By remarking that $x\mapsto x \coth(x)$ is larger than $1$ on $(0;+\infty)$, since $B>0$, we deduce that (\ref{Disper1}) has exactly one solution $\eta_{\tau,1}$ if and only if $\tau>1/(2B)$.
 Moreover, we find $\eta_{\tau,1}\sim-4B^2\tau^2$ when $\tau\to+\infty$.\\ Besides, $0$ is an eigenvalue of (\ref{farfieldetaeta2}) if and only if $\tau=1/(2B)$.\\ Finally we obtain that $\eta_\tau>0$ is an eigenvalue of (\ref{farfieldetaeta2}) if and only if there holds

 Therefore we have $\lim_{\tau\to-\infty}\eta_{q,\tau}=q^2\pi^2$ and $\lim_{\tau\to+\infty}\eta_{q,\tau}=(q-1)^2\pi^2$.
-The presentation above is rather formal but justification follows standard schemes. \end{proof} To illustrate the results of Theorem \ref{ThmModel1}, we solve the 1D model problem (\ref{VariationalForm1}) with a finite element method and display in Figure \ref{BehaviourEigen} the five first eigenvalues for $\tau$ varying in $(-30;30)$.
+The presentation above is rather formal but error estimates can be obtained by working as explained in the end of the proof of Theorem \ref{MainThm1}. \end{proof} To illustrate the results of Theorem \ref{ThmModel1}, we solve the 1D model problem (\ref{VariationalForm1}) with a finite element method and display in Figure \ref{BehaviourEigen} the five first eigenvalues for $\tau$ varying in $(-30;30)$.
 As $\tau\to+\infty$, as expected we observe that the first eigenvalue dives below zero.
 On the other hand, the positive eigenvalues converge to the eigenvalues $q^2\pi^2$, $q\in\N^\ast$, of the Dirichlet problem (\ref{farfield}), (\ref{farfield_BC}) as $\tau\to\pm\infty$.